How to Start Your Own Online Magazine in 2025

 6. Online magazine revenue models

-Most people intend to earn a reasonable ROI with their magazines, whether directly through selling subscriptions or indirectly, for example by providing customers with relevant, inspiring material that encourages them to stay engaged with their brand.
+Most people want to earn a good return on investment (ROI) with their magazines, whether directly through selling subscriptions or indirectly, for example by providing customers with relevant, inspiring material that encourages them to stay engaged with their brand.

 Before we go further, it's important to mention that much of the publishing industry, in general, has endured difficult times recently as social media and free content has grown in popularity and people spend less time reading traditional magazines.